top

 The Pulse-RADAR

-To understand the main idea of neural network dynamics, it seems helpfull, to remember the story of the birdth of interference circuits.
+To understand the main idea of mirrored projetivity, it seems helpfull, to remember the story of the birth of interference networks.

 In the end of september 1992 first fog banks come nightly.
 When I remember well, one night in thick fog many people had been killed against an coach-ride accident.
-A technical idea to avoid such things is, to create a special, impulse-Radar for cars.
+One technical idea to avoid this is the development of an imaging pulse radar for trucks and buses.

-For cars, the old principle of a rotating single receiver and sender is not able to realize such things.
-Instead of a rotary antenna, different fixed, parallel antennas are to use, to mount antennas plain at the front of the bus or truck.
+The old principle of a rotating radar with a single receiver and transmitter is not suitable for imaging systems.
+Instead of a rotary antenna, four fixed antennas are to use, to mount antennas at the front of the bus or truck.

 So I read books about optics and wave interference [1] as books about radar systems [2,3] to try to understand partially the physics and mathematics of pulspropagating interference systems.
 (It was the point to create PSI-Tools later to verify interference systems with lots of channels).

-Fig.1: a) Sketch of the system for (pulse-) Radar-images from Sept.
+Fig.1: a) Sketch of the Receiver for (pulse-) Radar-images from Sept.
 29, 1992. c) Single detector cell.
-(PhC: Phase Comparator of AND-type, Axx: Antenna frontal v, above o, down u, back h, left l, right r)
+(PhC: Phase comparator as 4-input AND, Ax: Antenna above O, down U, left L, right R).
+Each phase comparator should drive an indicator LED.

 After some calculations it seemed, that a special result of such interference images is predictable: The only selectable location of interference is the point of equal delays on all possible signal ways.
-Only in this point of interference it is possible, to receive a highest excitement for example with AND-like gates.
+Only in this point of interference it is possible, to receive a highest excitement for example with multiplying AND-like gates (PhC).
 As more circuits I verified, as more two impression were fixed:

-1. It is possible, to turn the wires, or to change the circuit geometry.
-If we find a location of interference, the detecting image lays mirrored to the source space.
+1. It is possible to swap wires or change the circuit geometry.
+Even if we find an interference location, the projected image is still mirror-inverted to the source space.

-2. If we compose a graph of interference locations, we find, that the graph of the detector space is mirrored to the graph of the generator space: Image and source are topomorphic.
+2. If we compose a graph of interference locations, we find, that the graph of the detector space is mirrored to the graph of the generator space: Image and source are topomorphic, Fig.2.

 While recherching books about neuroanatomy, I found a paper about mirrored, topographic maps in the human brain, for example Penfields so called 'Homunculus'.
-It appeared as a pure coincidence, that the virtual mirrored Radar images reproduced this behavior.
+It appeared as a pure coincidence, that this virtual mirrored RADAR-images reproduced this behavior.

 Fig.2: One-dimensional interference circuit.
 An excitement at the side G generates an mirrored interference position at the other side M (circuit created in october 1992).
 Note the main differences to electric circuits: wires L have different tasks.
 Wires in interference schemes are supposed to be without attenuation, but they have a transmission speed.
 They are not nodes, constructed to carry currents or to drive loads.
 Comparable to nerves they symbolize the directed flow of time-functions from and to different points with definitive speeds or delays.

-We are able to inspect interference phaenomena in simulation since august 1994.
-For the future, we plan compound projects with partners in different fields.
-Our main interest are bio-neural informatics: theory shows, that researches in this field need multi-channel data streams and interference theory in general.
-In this field, interferences are not to avoid to get knowledge about neural communication.
+Developing the "Bio-Interface" (PSI-Tools), we were able to inspect interference phaenomena in simulation since August 1994.
+The main interest are bio-neural informatics: theory shows, that researches in this field need multi-channel data streams and interference theory in general.
+In this field, interference calculaions are not to avoid to get knowledge about neural communication.

 In the field of industrial usability it is possible to simulate new ultrasonic devices with very better imaging possibilities for purposes of medical and material imaging.